 What You Should Know When Renting To Elderly Tenants

 Although many might think the average renter is a college student or someone knocking on their thirties, the reality is that all sorts of age groups and demographics are renting in America today.
-In fact, the percentage of total renters that fall into the older demographic is increasing – in 2016, renting Americans aged 55 and older increased from 24.4 to 27 percent.
+In fact, the percentage of total renters that fall into the older demographic is increasing – in 2017, renting Americans aged 60 and older increased almost 43%.
+Likewise, when considering net change, the U.S. gained more senior renting households over the past decade than any other age group.
 As a landlord, here is what you need to know to both protect yourself when renting to elderly tenants and better serve your renters.

 Be aware of all anti-discrimination laws.

 Older renters have numerous protections when it comes to housing laws, dating back to the Fair Housing Act of 1968.
 Being aware of what protections they have is essential in making sure you won’t accidentally trigger a lawsuit by infringing on their rights.
-You are, for example, when renting to elderly tenants (and all tenants for that matter), you are not able to ask any prospective renters about disabilities or special needs they might have.
+For example, when renting to elderly tenants (and all tenants for that matter), you cannot ask any prospective renters about disabilities or special needs they might have.
 There are both federal and state laws pertaining to discrimination based on age, so to ensure you’re aware of what applies to your situation, consulting a local landlord’s association is your best bet.
 As we’ve said before here at Innago, local is always better.